Nevada Department of Education logo

 2.3 Initial Budgets

-Local providers must complete budgets for all federal funds through ePAGE.
-A separate budget document is required for State funds and must be uploaded into ePAGE as a part of a Continuation Funding Application or following an award notice through the competitive grant process.
+Local providers must complete budgets for all funds through ePAGE.
+Separate budget documents are required to be uploaded into ePAGE as a part of a Continuation Funding Application or following an award notice through the competitive grant process.

 When preparing the budgets, the local provider should check for the following: